-- 1. In case of tornadoes, hurricanes, or severe thunderstorms, the executive director or deputy director will keep you informed and will decide whether to close the administrative office, and perhaps other worksites. - 2.
+- 1. In case of tornadoes, hurricanes, or severe thunderstorms, the Executive Director or Human Resources Director will keep you informed and will decide whether to close the administrative office, and perhaps other worksites. - 2.
 Head Start staff outside the administrative office are to follow the local education agency directive.
-However, the responsible Child Development Coordinator or Administrative Lead Teacher may close sites prior to an LEA decision due to imminent dangerous weather to ensure the safety of children and staff, then notify the Head Start Director as soon as it is feasible to do so - 3.
-All personnel will be informed, to the best of our ability, of the steps to take for their safety. - 4.
+The responsible Child Development Coordinator or Administrative Lead Teacher may close sites prior to an LEA decision due to imminent dangerous weather to ensure the safety of children and staff, and then notify the Head Start Director as soon as it is feasible to do so.

+- 3. All personnel will be informed, to the best of our ability, of the steps to take for their safety. - 4.
 In the case of an emergency shutdown, management will try to use the local radio stations and telephone for communication.

-F. Emergency Evacuation Procedures:
+F. EMERGENCY EVACUATION PROCEDURES: